zSnout/zSnout.com/src/views/language/index.md

 express "grandfather on my mother's side" in one short word: palamalan, or "male parent of female parent."

-<WordLink word="ban" /> also allows you to easily write in-law relationships.
+<WordLink word="kan" /> also allows you to easily write in-law relationships.
-For example, "my parent in-law" would be written as _laban_, or "parent of spouse".
-You can also use <WordLink word="bun" />, or "ex-spouse," for other relationships.
+For example, "my parent in-law" would be written as _lakan_, or "parent of spouse".
+You can also use the word <WordLink word="kun" /> to mean ex-spouse.

+The word _kalan_ usually means a non-biological parent.
+Literally, it translates as "spouse of parent," but as this would just mean parent, we give it this secondary role.
+Thus, a stepsibling would be a _nakalan_, or "child of spouse of parent."

 ## Pronouns